dsteves28/CyberSecurity-Bootcamp/17. Penetration Testing 2/README.md

 ## Proof of Concept:
 This is where you show the steps you took.
 Show the client how you exploited the software services.
 Please include screenshots!

-#### Using Metasploit to use the Icecast Header Overwite exploit to gain access to the target machine
+#### Using Metasploit to use the Icecast Header Overwite exploit to gain access to the target machine.
 ![meta](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/17.%20Penetration%20Testing%202/Metasploit.PNG)

-#### After gaining access, you can now search and download files on the target machine
+#### After gaining access, you can now search and download files on the target machine.
 ![meterpreter](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/17.%20Penetration%20Testing%202/meterpreter.PNG)

-#### Creating a shell in the target machine and looking at its system information
+#### Creating a shell in the target machine and looking at its system information.
 ![shell](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/17.%20Penetration%20Testing%202/shell.PNG)

 There should be a separate finding for each vulnerability found!